ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 ### Policy Governance

-Authorization logic is often hardcoded inside applications, making it difficult to control how access decisions are made or to track them for auditing. **ZTAuth\*** separates policy from application code by introducing a centralized layer for defining and enforcing authorization rules.
+Authorization logic is often hardcoded inside applications, making it difficult to control how access decisions are made or to track them for auditing. **ZTAuth\*** separates policy from application code by introducing a **policy layer** — which can be **centralized or decentralized** — for defining authorization rules.

 Policies are stored in a **Git-like structure**, ensuring **immutability**, **versioning**, **correctness**, and **portability**.
 This enables consistent access control and supports integration with auditing, risk management, and compliance processes.

+**Enforcement happens in a distributed way**, closely paired with the policy store.

 ### Workload Governance